abtzpro/HoneyBadger/README.md

 ## Features to be added

 - Exception and error handling will be added soon
-- functionality for safe traffic as shown and used for the malicious traffic minus the redirect to honeypot. in this way the program will create two seperate files one lavel Malicious_Files.txt and one labled Safe_Traffic.txt
+- functionality for safe traffic as shown and used for the malicious traffic minus the redirect to honeypot. in this way the program will create two seperate files one labeled Malicious_Files.txt and one labeled Safe_Traffic.txt
 - Function to block the nefarious traffic real time on the endpoint's firewall realtime if the threat_check function returns OTX listed IPs
 - a safer handling of the OTX API key for security purposes
 - More robust options to customize what is deemed unsafe traffic